pilosophos/pilosophos-site-v1/poetry-scraps.md

 demon, demon
 you've been knocking at my door
 I dare not take my eyes off you
-or you'll shake me to my core
+cuz' you shake me to my core

 demon, demon
 I'll sleep with one eye open
 afraid of what you'll bring tomorrow
-nothing's what I'm hopin'
+followin' where I'm goin'

 ### Untitled 1
 feeling like the days will just never seem to end